USS Jamestown (1844): Pacific, 1866–1881

 Having been converted to a transport and store ship, she recommissioned on 3 September 1866 to serve at Panama as a store and hospital ship.
 Because of fever on board, Jamestown was ordered north on 2 April 1867 and was disinfected at San Francisco, California.
 Joining the North Pacific Squadron, she served as guard and storeship at Sitka, Alaska, from 11 September 1867 until 30 May 1868.
 Jamestown was present at the hoisting of the U.S. Flag at Sitka on 18 October 1867 after Alaska was purchased from Russia.

 Jamestown arrived at Mare Island on 23 July 1868; decommissioned there on 13 August; and recommissioned on 25 January 1869, following repairs.
 For almost three years, Jamestown cruised the Pacific on the west coasts of North and South America, and as far west as Tahiti and the Fiji and Hawaiian Islands.

 Decommissioning on 7 October 1871, Jamestown was placed in ordinary at Mare Island until 16 March 1876 when she recommissioned for use as a State Public Marine School.
+She was used as training ship in San Francisco from 1876 to 1879.
+Youth of age from the San Francisco Industrial School were trained in navigation and seamanship.
+Outcry of the public forced the closure of the training ship.
 She operated at the Hawaiian Islands in this capacity until she was returned to the Navy Department and decommissioned on 3 March 1879.

 She was recommissioned on 8 May and sailed for Sitka, Alaska, where she surveyed the harbor and protected American interests.
 In 1881, she sailed the Pacific until decommissioning at San Francisco on 21 September.